robwalton/alfred-taskpaper-workflow/README.md

 - Added `dorl` (rl for read later) command to capture webpage title, URL and highlighted text
 - Added `dosn` and `dohn` to show or hide notes respectively
 - Collapse notes in items added by `do`, `domail` or `dou`
+- Add 'alt' modifier to act on 'Reading List' project

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-taskpaper-workflow